Download a Yeast 2026 promotional poster!

 To find out your specific day and time for your presentation, please access your poster number at the author assignments page.
 The schedule, based on the letter accompanying your poster number, is listed below.

-Poster Session Schedule – Important Notice: Posters will be on display for one day.
-Please remove your poster at the end of your session.
+Poster Session Schedule – Important Notice: All posters will display for the entire conference.
+Please display your poster on your board by noon on Sunday, June 14.

 7:30 p.m. – 8:30 p.m. – Odd-numbered posters